 Harvest Preparatory School cannot assume responsibility for the timeliness of deliveries for students.
 Flowers and balloons for special occasions and birthdays will be stored in the school office and will not be delivered to the student until the end of the school day.
-Lunches delivered by way of Door Dash, Uber Eats, etc. will be stored at the HPS/Globe Security desk until the 2:45 PM bell, as students are not permitted to order or receive food deliveries of any kind.
+Lunches delivered by way of Door Dash, Uber Eats, etc. will be stored at the HPS Main Entrance until the 2:45 PM bell, as students are not permitted to order or receive food deliveries of any kind.
+If a parent/guardian is dropping off lunch for a student, they must do so at least 15 minutes before their child's scheduled lunch period.
 Students will never be denied a lunch option from the Food Services Department.